iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

  $ make examples
 ```

-## Install NCSDK on your Raspberry Pi 3 / UP Squared
+## Install NCSDK On Your Raspberry Pi 3 / UP Squared

 Next you will need to install the **NCSDK** on your Raspberry Pi 3 / UP Squared device, this will be used by the classifier to carry out inference on local images or images received via the API we will create.